liuxiao916/rosbag_extract/README.md

 # rosbag_extract
-These are some scripts to extract data from rosbag conveniently.
+These are some scripts to extract data from rosbag conventiently.
 Any contribution is welcome.

 ## Install
 ``` bash